-Now complete section B:
+Now look at the situation in A and complete section B:

 List all the thoughts, beliefs, values, attitudes, and expectations you had about "A" that caused the feelings and actions in "C." Use the automatic thought discovery questions available.
 Find the "Hot thought", the thought that best relates to the emotion you underlined in "C".
 Rate how much you believe this statement on a scale from 0 to 100.